jenkin/chiSono/README.md

 # chiSono / who i am?
+Who Am I? is a guessing game where players use yes or no questions to guess the identity of a famous person in the chat.
+Questions are based upon the traits and characteristics of a person everyone will be able to identify.
+This game works only with 4 people size group, however the game start when all players are ready.

-# Project Team:
+## Project Team:
 -\FRONTEND/-
-Manuel Mazzatelli
+Manuel Mazzatelli,
-Enrico Petrocco
+Enrico Petrocco,
 Andrea Cassini

 -\BACKEND/-
-Umberto Truscello
+Umberto Truscello,
 Francesco Scardigno

-## Description
-Who Am I? is a guessing game where players use yes or no questions to guess the identity of a famous person in the chat.
-Questions are based upon the traits and characteristics of a person everyone will be able to identify.
-This game works only with 4 people size group, however the game start when all players are ready.

 ## Installation
 -\FRONTEND/-